Moms, here are the explanations for some of the weird things babies do.

 9. Sneezing even though they aren’t sick

-So, there you have it – a list of completely strange but normal weird things babies do.
-Can you add to our list?
+So, there you have it – a list of completely strange but normal weird things babies do and the interesting explanation behind them.
+Can babies get any cooler?